bwo/emote/README.md

 only the former replacing :/ with anything.)
-You might not think that a yellow circle with horizontally disposed eyes and a horizontal line for a mouth would be less evocative and more concrete in what it suggests than the vertically disposed eyes and vertical line for a mouth of ":|", but such, I report, is my experience; the different graphical realizations of the nonplussed face suggest in each case something different, but they each suggest something particular, in
+You might not think that a yellow circle with horizontally disposed eyes and a horizontal line for a mouth would be less evocative and more concrete in what it does evoke than the vertically disposed eyes and vertical line for a mouth of ":|", but such, I report, is my experience; the different graphical realizations of the nonplussed face suggest in each case something different, but they each suggest something particular, in